elementor/elementor-developers-docs/src/form-fields/advanced-example.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

-For more advanced example we are going to create an addon with a credit card field.
+For a more advanced example we are going to create an addon with a credit card field.

 ## Folder Structure

 The addon will have two files.
-One file for the new field-type and the other main file to register the new field.
+One file for the new field-type and a main file to register the new field and handle all the other stuff.

 ```
 elementor-form-credit-card-number-field/